 From my research I find that anxiety syndrome is a collective name for several different diagnoses.

-The difficulty the child may have depends on the type of anxiety disorder it is about.
-These diagnoses include anxiety disorders:
+The difficulty the child may have, depends on the type of anxiety disorder it is about.
+The types of anxiety disorders are:

 - Specific phobias